bas-ansible-roles-collection/system-firewall/README.md

 BARC roles use standardised tags to control which aspects of an environment are changed by roles.
 Where relevant, tags will be applied at a role, or task(s) level, as indicated below.

-This role uses the following tags, for all tasks:
+This role uses the following tags, for various tasks:

 TODO: Add other tags for package configurations etc.